EmblemCompany/EthscriptionMetadata/README.md

 `Using the template below, add your information to a new .json file and place it in the projects folder. `

+If you need help with creating proper JSON, this site can help: https://jsonlint.com/

 ## Template

 ```json